CartoDB/airship/packages/bridge/src/vl/README.md

 `);
 ```

-Then, you can use the bindings like this:
+Then, you can use the bridge like this:

 ```
-bindings.timeSeries({
+bridge.timeSeries({
   column: 'timestamp',
   buckets: 30,
   widget: timeWidget